 - Customizable forms.
 Fleet managers can add their own form fields requesting drivers to submit pictures of a sanitized cab, of the gloves and mask they have in the vehicle for each trip and of the gloves and masks they restock for the next driver—all as part of the pre- or post-trip inspection process.

 - Inspection health check.
 Fleet managers can also use DVIR mobile forms as a simple health check by requesting drivers submit a form at the beginning and end of each day that includes their temperature reading.

 - Open notes field.
 Drivers have the ability to add job notes, so they can include a special notation if they have to enter higher-risk facilities or areas like senior care facilities.
 This helps improve the accuracy of two-way communication from a dispatcher to the field, and improves the understanding of the environments to which drivers and technicians have been exposed.

 - Electronic DVIR.
 During the pandemic times, it’s even more important to stay on top of vehicle maintenance and compliance.
-Electronic DVIR can come in handy to help manage compliance with regular vehicle maintenance, vehicle health and FMC or DLT regulations.
+Electronic DVIR can come in handy to help manage compliance with regular vehicle maintenance and vehicle health checks.

 - Inspection scoring.
 Some telematics solutions include a walkaround feature to help every driver complete a full inspection.

 Find out you can help build a COVID-19-ready fleet with fleet tracking technology.
 Download this free guide.

 Keep track of drivers, vehicles and jobs remotely

 With the pandemic, the starting point or the congregation points for fleets are no longer fixed.
 As more drivers and technicians begin their workdays from their home versus a company office, fleets need alternatives to in-office job boards and manual scheduling and vehicle tracking.